kevinsala/multicore-architecture/README.md

 ### Known issues
  - If you get the error `vpi_get: unknown property`, download and compile the latest version of GHDL from sources (https://github.com/tgingold/ghdl.git)

+## Voyeur
+To observe transactions that cross the bus, you need the same infrastructure described on "Validation".

+To run, go to the `voyeur` directory and run `make`.
+You will be asked to press `<Enter>` before every transaction.